livewire/docs/source/docs/events.blade.md

 @code(['lang' => 'javascript'])
 <script>
-window.livewire.on('foo', param => {
+window.livewire.on('postAdded', postId => {
-    alert('The foo event was called with the param: ' + param);
+    alert('A post was added with the id of: ' + postId);
 })
 </script>
 @endcode

 @tip
 This feature is actually incredibly powerful.
-It provides a bridge between Livewire and other JS inside your app.
-For example, if you had a JavaScript function to show a toaster (popup) inside your app to show notification messages, you could trigger them from inside your Livewire component with this feature.
+For example, you could register a listener to show a toaster (popup) inside your app when Livewire performs certain actions.
+This is one of the many ways to bridge the gap between PHP and JavaScript with Livewire.
 @endtip

 ## Listening for Laravel Echo events {#echo-events}